chemodun/x4_chem_gate_builder_info/README.md

 ## Installation

-Simple download the latest version of the tool from the [releases page]() and extract it to any folder.
+Simple download the latest version of the tool from the [Nexus](https://www.nexusmods.com/x4foundations/mods/1587/) and extract it to any folder.

 You can start to build your connections right away.